mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

     Julia:      200 to 800 ms  # I don't know what's going on here
     Clojure:    550 ms

-    Java        190 ms
+    Java:       190 ms

-Java is not significantly faster.
-This also surprised me.
-In particular it probably answers the question *"Can more type information accelerate the Clojure/Julia solutions?"* with the answer *"No"*.
+Surprisingly, Java is not significantly faster.

+This probably answers the question:

+*"Can more type information accelerate the Clojure/Julia solutions to this problem?"*

-Evidently this problem is bound by data structure implementations.
+with the answer:

+*"No"*.

 ### Code